Online version revised and complete as of June 15, 2021.

 When new technology related to any of the job classifications covered by this Agreement is introduced, the Company shall provide for employee’s training and/or familiarization as deemed appropriate with respect to such new technology when employees are required to work with such technology.

 Employees shall take all necessary and reasonable care and precaution so as to ensure against loss, damage or destruction of Company premises and equipment.
-The employee must report the loss or damage of equipment immediately to his/her supervisor.
+The employee must report the loss or damage of equipment immediately to their supervisor.

 The parties agree to give proper attention to the health and safety of employees.
 To this end, there shall be a safety committee made up of Company and Union representatives.